Linda1733/Linda-Mull-Website/README.md

 # Linda-Mull-Website
 My portofolio site

-This is my portfolio site that I built using Twitter Bootstrap.
+This site was built using Twitter Bootstrap.